A dynamical approach to sampling and interpolation in unimodular groups: Covolumes of point sets

+We will be concerned with finite $G$-invariant Radon measures on $\phull{\Lambda}$ which we will just refer to as finite invariant measures.
+We let $\mathcal{P}_G(\phull{\Lambda})$ denote the set of $G$-invariant probability measures on $\phull{\Lambda}$.
 The following proposition will be a key result for us.
 It is a special case of Connes' transverse measure theory introduced in \cite{connes79}.
 A proof in the setting of equivalence relations can be found in \cite[Proposition 4.3]{KyPeVa15}.
-For the convenience of the reader we present an argument specialized to the present setting.
 Note that transverse measures for hulls of point sets were also used in \cite{BjHaKa21}.

 \begin{proposition} Let $\Lambda \subseteq G$ be relatively separated.
 Then for every non-zero finite invariant measure $\mu$ on $\phull{\Lambda}$ there exists a unique measure $\mu_0$ on $\dhull{\Lambda}$ such that